 As a curator, artist, and producer I have worked on projects at the Museum of Modern Art, the Guggenheim, the LUMA Foundation, the Seoul Biennale, and the Storefront for Art and Architecture, with projects featured in the New York Times, Wired, The Creators Project, Hypebeast, and more.

-As co-founder of Sonic Platforms, a sound-based media collective, I work to share and implement new applications of audiovisual technologies in the design of public art.
+As co-founder of Sonic Platforms [2014-2018], a sound-based media collective, I worked to share and implement new applications of audiovisual technologies in the design of public art.

 Currently, I produce programs and manage the gallery at the Storefront for Art and Architecture where I works across physical and digital projects, exhibitions, and events.